simplifier-ag/cordova-plugin-photo-library/README.md

 requestAuthorization is cross-platform method, that works in following way:

-- On android, will ask user to allow access to storage
+- On android, will ask user to allow access to storage or images+videos (android API 33+)
 - On ios, on first call will open permission prompt.
 If user denies it subsequent calls will open setting page of your app, where user should enable access to Photos.

 ```js